magnefique-studios/javashop-otel/README.md

 # Build and Deploy Application

-Let's get started by building and deploying our Application, the Buttercup Instrument Shop.
+Let's get started by building and deploying our Application, the Splunk Instrument Shop.
 Run the commands below to begin and start reading ahead as your traces are coming up !

 - Build the app
 ```